alexharri/map-fns/README.md

   </a>.
 </p>

 Use `areMapsShallowEqual` to compare two maps shallowly.
-For two maps to be shallowly equal they must:
+For two maps to be shallowly equal, each of the following conditions must be met.

- * Have the same number of keys
+ * The maps must have the same number of keys.
  * For every key in map A, map B must contain that key.
  * For every key in the maps, comparing `A[key] === B[key]` must return true.